 Note that the newly added cities (last 5 of them) doesn’t show in the list on the Axis booking form but can be booked by calling Axis Concierge.

 I’ll be experiencing the service at CJB in a week and report back in sometime.
 For latest updates about the Airport meet & greet services, do refer to the updates section below.

 As far as Axis Bank is concerned, they’ve a dedicated portal for this, which is “extraordinaryweekends.com” that has a super simple interface to get things done.

-Each guest will be charged one count from your quota of “8 complimentary access” or whatever is available at that point in time.
+Caution: Each guest will be charged 1 count from your quota of “8 complimentary access” or whatever is available at that point in time.

 After experiencing the Meet & greet service at multiple airports both at departure and arrival levels, I would say that it’s a wonderful service to have if you value your time or just wish to have a smooth airport experience.

 It’s largely functional but you may also call it a luxury for what it offers.

 Irrespective of what you think it is, it’s definitely worth giving it a try to see for yourself and know how it feels to travel like a celebrity.